anet-be/mlua/README.md

 end
 ```

 You can add your own handy code at startup.
-For example, to avoid having to explicitly require the ydb library every time you run ydb+mlua, set `MLUA_INIT="ydb = require 'yottadb'"`
+For example, to avoid having to explicitly require the ydb library every time you run ydb and mlua, set `export MLUA_INIT="ydb = require 'yottadb'"` (though you won't need to if you set ydb in your startup.lua file as above).

 ## API